 You can be disqualified for any act or omission that demonstrates a lack of honesty, integrity, competence or reliability necessary to act as a Notary Public.

 You must provide your Washington Notary certificate from the state to the vendor you choose to produce your seal.
-The seal may either by an inked rubber stamp or embosser.
+The seal may either be an inked rubber stamp or an embosser.
 The seal shape may either be circular that is at least 1 5/8" in diameter or rectangular at 1" x 5/8".
 All type on the stamp must be at least 8-point type, and the following information must be included:

 • The words "Notary Public"